andrew6180/Ascension_Weakauras/Spells and Abilities/README.md

 Only active while in a party (change in `Load`)

+# Weapon Buff Missing
+this is a basic weakaura to track if you are missing a weapon buff, such as shaman weapon buffs.
+This is specifically setup for `Flametongue Weapon`.

+You can change what spell it tracks under `Trigger -> Weapon Enchant` and `Load -> Spell Known`.

+You can change which weapon hand it tracks under `Trigger -> Weapon`

 # Combo Points
 Simple combo point tracker.
 Fills left to right.